Francesca-DAngelo/Instacart_Phyton_Analysis/README.md

-# Instacart_Phyton_Analysis
-This is an analysis of the Instacart Sample Database using Phyton, as part of the Data Analysis course at Careerfoundry.
 # Objective
 Instacart is an online grocery store that operates through an app.Although the company already has very good sales, they want to learn more about their sales patterns.
 They aim to target different customers with relevant marketing campaigns to test if it impacts product sales.
 The goal of this analysis is to assist Instacart in targeting the right customer profiles with the right products.
 # Data